Snake venom

-Snake venom is a highly toxic saliva containing zootoxins that facilitates in the immobilization and digestion of prey, this also provides defense against threats.
-Snake venom is injected by unique fangs during a bite, whereas some species are also able to spit venom.
+Snake venom is a highly toxic saliva containing zootoxins that facilitates in the immobilization and digestion of prey.
+This also provides defense against threats.
+Snake venom is usually injected by unique fangs during a bite, though some species are also able to spit venom.

-The glands that secrete zootoxins are a modification of the parotid salivary glands found in other vertebrates and are usually located on each side of the head, below and behind the eye, and enclosed in a muscular sheath.
-The venom is stored in large glands called alveoli before being conveyed by a duct to the base of channeled or tubular fangs through which it's ejected.
+The venom glands that secrete zootoxins are a modification of the parotid salivary glands found in other vertebrates and are usually located on each side of the head, below and behind the eye, and enclosed in a muscular sheath.
+The venom is stored in large glands called alveoli before being conveyed by a duct to the base of channeled or tubular fangs through which it is ejected.

 Venom contains more than 20 different compounds, which are mostly proteins and polypeptides.
 The complex mixture of proteins, enzymes, and various other substances has toxic and lethal properties.
 Venom serves to immobilize prey.
 Enzymes in venom play an important role in the digestion of prey, and various other substances are responsible for important but non-lethal biological effects.
 Some of the proteins in snake venom have very specific effects on various biological functions, including blood coagulation, blood pressure regulation, and transmission of nerve or muscle impulses.
 These venoms have been studied and developed for use as pharmacological or diagnostic tools, and even drugs.